silnrsi/wstr/src/content/docs/topics/writingsystems/language-tagging.md

 There is also a [python module given as a reference implementation][pypi], which is available on langtags on pypi.

+Finally, the Unicode CLDR project has documentation on [Picking the Right Language Modifier][cldr-langtag-picking].

 [15924]: https://unicode.org/iso15924/iso15924-codes.html
 [639-3]: https://iso639-3.sil.org/
 [autonyms]: https://github.com/silnrsi/langtags/tree/master/source/autonyms.csv